-A 'Reminder (Routines)' or a 'Note Home' for other behavioural expectations is sent to enlist parental help in establishing a routine or addressing poor behaviour and to make a formal record of the issue.
+A 'Reminder/Note Home' is sent to enlist parental help in establishing a routine or addressing poor behaviour and to make a formal record of the issue.
 Multiple notifications may be sent and the parent will receive this message:

-This is an automated notification to inform you that NAME OF STUDENT has been awarded a NOTE HOME or REMINDER (ROUTINES) in SUBJECT by STAFF MEMBER.
-The reason given for this is: OPTIONAL COMMENT FROM STAFF MEMBER.
+This is an automated notification to inform you that NAME OF STUDENT has been awarded a REMINDER/NOTE HOME in SUBJECT by STAFF MEMBER.
+The reason given for this is: OPTIONAL

+COMMENT FROM STAFF MEMBER.